T2FD antenna

-The Tilted Terminated Folded Dipole (T²FD, T2FD, or TTFD) or Balanced Termination, Folded Dipole (BTFD) - also known as W3HH antenna - is a general-purpose shortwave antenna developed in the late 1940s by the United States Navy.
-It performs reasonably well over a broad frequency range, without marked dead spots in terms of either frequency, direction, or angle of radiation above the horizon.
+The tilted terminated folded dipole (T^{2}FD, T2FD, or TTFD), or balanced-termination folded dipole (BTFD), also known as W3HH antenna, is a general-purpose shortwave antenna developed in the late 1940s by the United States Navy.
+It performs reasonably well over a broad frequency range, without marked dead spots in terms of frequency or horizontal or vertical directionality.